mytalbot/saga_package/README.md

 stem cell gene therapy using gene expression-based machine learning”** we report an improved in vitro test to determine the risk of insertional mutagenesis of integrating vectors for gene therapy.
-SAGA builds on the well accepted cell culture protocol of the in vitro immortalization assay (IVIM) but screens for the deregulation of oncogenic gene expression signatures.
+SAGA builds on the well-accepted cell culture protocol of the in vitro immortalization assay (IVIM) but screens for the deregulation of oncogenic gene expression signatures.
 We demonstrate a new bioinformatic approach to correctly classify the mutagenic potential of retroviral vectors used in